EBIvariation/eva-sub-cli/docs/how_to_submit.md

 ### Validation tasks
 To run only a subset of the validation steps, you can use the `--validation_tasks` argument.
 This can be useful if you want to avoid re-running long-running validations that have already passed.
 Note that all validation tasks must pass in order to submit.
+The report will aggregate the results of previous runs and new ones.
 The possible tasks are:
 * `vcf_check` - includes syntax validation and other checks on VCF files
 * `assembly_check` - includes all checks involving the FASTA file